Spain : Safety by CitySpain - safety as a country

 It is also the largest city on the Costa del Sol and among the 10 most populated Spanish cities.

-Malaga is well connected, transport wise, with good roads and state of the art airport, modern metro system with speed train connecting other cities, bus and taxi services, Uber services etc. all around.
+Malaga is well connected, transport wise, with good roads and state of the art airport, a modern metro system with speed train connecting other cities, bus and taxi services, Uber services, etc. all around.

 Warnings & Dangers in Malaga

 Malaga is a very safe city to visit, but that doesn't mean you should let your guard down: petty crime exists in most cities in the world, so exercise caution at all times.